Lake Itasca, the source of the Mississippi River, at sunset.

 Description

 This project was initiated through an ongoing partnership with the Minnesota Department of Natural Resources.
-The products will be elevation-frequency relationship curves for the six headwaters reservoirs.
+The products are elevation-frequency relationship curves for the six headwaters reservoirs.
 These curves will be a state-of-the-art tool for flood risk management for properties located at the reservoirs.

 Status